cminers/braiins-os/docs/index.md

 # Installing Braiins OS for the First Time (Replacing Factory Firmware with Braiins OS)

-The steps described below need to be done only **the very first time** you are installing Braiins OS on a device.
+The steps described below only need to be done **the very first time** you are installing Braiins OS on a device.
 You will be using so-called *transitional firmware images* mentioned above for this purpose.

 ## Initial Steps

-Download the latest released transitional firmware images and GPG signatures from the feeds site at: [https://feeds.braiins-os.org/](https://feeds.braiins-os.org/)
+Download the latest release of transitional firmware images and GPG signatures from the feeds site at: [https://feeds.braiins-os.org/](https://feeds.braiins-os.org/)

 You can check the downloaded file for its authenticity and integrity.
 The image signature can be verified by [GPG](https://www.gnupg.org/documentation/):